Hard times are coming!

 - If officers come to your house, you can keep your door closed.
 They can only enter your home with a judicial search or arrest warrant.

 - If the officers say they have a warrant, ask them to show it to you through your window or slip it under your door.

 - Officers are legally allowed to enter the home of the person identified by the warrant if they believe that person is inside.
 However, a warrant of deportation/removal (Form I-205) does NOT permit an officer to enter the house without approval.

 - You have the right to remain silent.
 Anything you say can and will be used against you in immigration court.

 - If an ICE agent asks for your legal status papers, you are required to show them if you have them with you.

 - If an ICE agent asks to search you, remember that you have the right to refuse a search by saying no; they do NOT have the right to search you without your consent.
 Police officers, however, can legally pat you down if they suspect you are carrying a weapon.

 - If you are protected under the Dream Act, carry your papers everywhere you go.
 If you don’t have them with you, remember that you have the right to remain silent and ask for a lawyer.

 - Don’t confuse an ICE agent for a police officer.
-If you are driving and you get pulled over, an officer is only allowed to ask you for your license, car registration and proof of insurance.
-He cannot ask you for proof of immigration status papers, only ICE can ask for these papers.
+If you are driving and you get pulled over, an officer can only ask you for your license, car registration, and proof of insurance.
+They cannot ask you for proof of immigration status papers; only ICE can ask for these papers.

 What if I get arrested or detained?